Table of Contents

 Passive Income Definition

-Passive income refers to a type of income that is generated with minimal ongoing effort.
-Unlike active income, which requires consistent work (such as a salaried job with wages or earning minimum wage), passive income provides revenue with little direct involvement.
+Passive income refers to income earned with little ongoing effort.
+Unlike active income, which requires regular work such as a salaried job or hourly wages, passive income provides earnings with limited direct involvement.

-Common sources include investments in stocks, bonds, rental activities, and royalties from creative work.
-For example, a silent partner in a business can earn passive income without participating in daily operations.
+Common sources include investments in stocks, bonds, rental properties, and royalties from creative work.
+For example, a silent partner in a business can earn passive income without taking part in daily operations.

 How to Make Passive Income